 Often it seems like nothing is going right.
 Horrible things are happening all the time.
 And yet, amid a world of seemingly unsolvable problems, lies a completely solvable problem.
 Marijuana legalization at the national level, drug policy reform and prison sentencing reform are tangible issues that, if addressed, will alter millions of people's lives for the better.
 But how do you get people to create change?

 It all starts with a conversation - and that is where we come in.

 1. We spark up difficult (and lively) conversations across the Jewish community.
 Our signature event is The Cannabis Passover Seder.
 We draft a Haggadah that we distribute for free for people to download and do their own seders.
 We are also planning new events all the time.
 (This year we are adding a Hanukkah - Festival of Lights!)

 2. We laugh and are not afraid to celebrate the love affair between Jewish culture and the cannabis plant.

 3. We collaborate with key stakeholder groups to create campaigns that inspire and stay true to our mission.

 Want to help expand our Cannabis Passover Seder nationally?
 Either contact us or donate to help make it happen.

-Claire and Roy Kaufmann have been married for twelve years and have three children – 11, 8 and 6.
-Claire is an cannabis industry leader, working as the NW Regional Director for renowned cannabis business intelligence firm, BDS Analytics.
-Claire also hosts an industry podcast "In the Weeds," and also writes for her blog: rebrandingcannabis.com.
+Claire and Roy Kaufmann (once married now loving co-parents) have three children – 12, 9 and 8.
+Claire is an cannabis industry leader, recently working as the Director of Consumer Insights for the cannabis consumer market research and product development firm Brightfield Group.
+Prior Claire worked as a Marketing Manager at Goundworks Industries and as the NW Regional Director for BDS Analytics.
 Roy has a history of cannabis activism having worked on Oregon Measure 80, along with numerous other legalization efforts.
 He is an award-winning speech writer, having written for mayors, governors and business executives.
 He is currently the head of PR at a private liberal arts college in Portland, Oregon.